Christopher Hope (journalist)

 Christopher Hope (born 24 October 1971) is a British journalist.
-He is The Daily Telegraphs associate editor (politics).
-Nicknamed Chopper, he presents The Telegraph's weekly interview podcast Chopper's Politics.
-He was previously The Telegraph's chief political correspondent and assistant editor.
+He is Head of Politics and Political Editor at GB News.
+Nicknamed Chopper, he presented The Daily Telegraph's weekly interview podcast Chopper's Politics.
+He previously worked for twenty years as The Telegraph's chief political correspondent, assistant editor and associate editor (politics).

 Early life

-Hope was born on 24 October 1971.
-His parents are Michael and Caroline.
+Hope was born on 24 October 1971 in Liverpool, England.
+His parents are Michael and Caroline Hope.
 He was educated at Shrewsbury School.
-He has wanted to be a journalist since being a child, and did work experience at the Formby Times.
-He attended the University of Bristol, studying Politics and International Relations, before going to the Cardiff School of Journalism, Media and Cultural Studies in the mid-1990s to undertake a post-grad in journalism.
+From his childhood onward he wanted to become a journalist, and he did work experience on his local newspapers the Formby Times and the Formby and Southport Globe.
+He attended the University of Bristol, studying Politics and International Relations, before going to the Cardiff School of Journalism, Media and Cultural Studies to undertake a postgraduate degree in journalism.